 A Night Of 100 Fake Ads

-Once again we have a host that I'm aware of yet I have no significant memories of her career.
+Once again we have a host that I'm aware of, yet I have no significant memories of her career.
 Also, once again, she is a host that seems like she would be a better fit later on in the season as part of the second half slump.
 This episode was just as good as all the other shows from the season, but that's not really saying much.

 A couple reviews ago I was talking about how the episode brought up a lot of old memories only to share one flashback that took us back to the day when I had an innocent yet embarrassing "N" word incident.

-During that review there was also the premiere of the Velvet Jones line of ads.
+During that review, there was also the premiere of the Velvet Jones line of ads.
 This triggered a memory that I didn't get to that I'm about to get to right now.

 Though I wasn't a fan of how many fake ads made up this episode, I do have a special place in my heart for this genre of sketch.
-Back when this episode aired, all it took was a thirteen year old in the family to have an on-call babysitter.
+Back when this episode aired, all it took was a thirteen-year-old in the family to have an on-call babysitter.

 I, my older sister, and two older cousins spent a lot of time together because of this babysitting plan.
-I have fond memories of going with the older kids to baby sit the children of my second cousin once removed, whatever that means.
+I have fond memories of going with the older kids to babysit the children of my second cousin once removed, whatever that means.

-These kids were babies when I was five or six so I was technically still the youngest of our group plus I also got to stay up as late as the big kids.
+These kids were babies when I was five or six, so I was technically still the youngest of our group plus I also got to stay up as late as the big kids.
 This was at a time before electronics ruled the world so we would perform our own improv shows since Saturday Night Live was a big part of the entire family.

-One of the game I distinctly remember was inspired by all of the fake ads.
+One of the games I distinctly remember was inspired by all of the fake ads.
 What we would do is take the yellow pages, open it to a random page, point and whatever business we landed on would be the business we would have to come up with an ad for.
 We'd then go into the room, come up with a story and recruit any additional characters and then act out the ad.